- Step 1. Earn a Bachelor’s Degree

 The National Conference of Bar Examiners (NCBE) administers the Multistate Professional Responsibility Examination (MPRE).
 The majority of jurisdictions require this test for bar admission.

-The MPRE is a two-hour, 60 multiple-choice question test.
+The MPRE is a two-hour, 60-question multiple-choice test.
 The purpose of the test is to evaluate your understanding of the legal industry’s professional conduct and ethical standards.
 More specifically, the MPRE is based on the ABA’s Model Rules of Professional Conduct and Model Code of Judicial Conduct.

 Many law students take the MPRE as rising 3Ls, though you can take it during your 2L or 3L year.
 The MPRE is administered in March, August and October every year.
 Each state determines the passing MPRE score for its jurisdiction.
 See the NCBE bar admission guide to learn more about the combination of scores required by jurisdiction.